World's Hottest Tour

-The World's Hottest Tour was the fourth concert tour by Puerto Rican rapper and singer-songwriter Bad Bunny and his first stadium tour, in support of his fourth studio album Un Verano Sin Ti (2022).
+The World's Hottest Tour was the fourth concert tour by Puerto Rican rapper Bad Bunny and his first stadium tour, in support of his fourth studio album Un Verano Sin Ti (2022).
 DJs Alesso & Diplo were opening acts on select dates.
-The tour included 43 concert dates in a span of four months.
+The all-stadium tour included 43 concert dates in a span of four months.

-Announced through his social media accounts on January 24, 2022, a few days before he began his tour of El Último Tour del Mundo, the stadium tour will be visiting fourteen countries in the Americas.
-The tour consists of two legs, the first in the United States and the second in Latin America.
+Announced through his social media accounts on January 24, 2022, a few days before he began his tour of El Último Tour del Mundo, the stadium tour visited fourteen countries in the Americas.
+The tour consisted of two legs, the first in the United States and the second in Latin America.
 Following the announcement of the dates, many shows were quickly sold out and more dates were added.

-The World's Hottest Tour was the second highest-grossing tour of 2022, with earnings of over $314 million dollars for the year's 43 shows and around 1.9 million ticket sales.
-It thus became the highest-grossing tour in history by a Latin American act.
+The World's Hottest Tour was the third highest-grossing tour of 2022, with earnings of over $314 million dollars for the year's 43 shows and around 1.9 million ticket sales.
+It thus became the highest-grossing tour in history by a Latin American act at the time.

 Background

 In early 2021, Bad Bunny announced his third concert tour El Ultimo Tour Del Mundo.
 The tour broke records in tickets sales and the date were sold out quickly.
 The tour grossed nearly $117 Million in North American Arenas and was the highest-grossing tour by a Latin artist in Billboard Boxscore history and selling over 575,000 tickets.
 Also, it was the fastest selling tour since 2018.
-El Ultimo Tour del Mundo was the top selling album of 2021 in the United States and won Best Urban Music Album at the 22nd Annual Latin Grammy Awards and Best Música Urbana Album at the 64th Grammy Awards.
+El Ultimo Tour del Mundo was the top-selling album of 2021 in the United States and won Best Urban Music Album at the 22nd Annual Latin Grammy Awards and Best Música Urbana Album at the 64th Grammy Awards.

-On January 24, 2022, Bad Bunny announced his upcoming stadium tour and album to be released some time of that year via social media.
+On January 24, 2022, Bad Bunny announced his upcoming stadium tour and album to be released sometime of that year via social media.
 The album, titled Un Verano Sin Ti, was released in May 2022 and debuted at number one on the Billboard 200, becoming the second all-Spanish language album to do so.